Bajram Curri: Career

-During World War I, he organized a guerrilla unit as part of the Kachak movement through the Committee for the National Defence of Kosovo which he was a member.
+During World War I, he organized a guerrilla unit as part of the Kachak movement through the Committee for the National Defence of Kosovo, of which he was a member.
 On 20 October 1914, 1,000 Albanians, led by Bajram Curri, Isa Boletini, Bulgarian komitadjis and Austro-Hungarian officers, attacked a Montenegrin base near Gjakova, and took two hill artillery pieces with them.
 The Montenegrin army then surrounded and defeated them, and pushed them into Albanian territory.

-In 1915 he became a founding member of the Committee for the National Defence of Kosovo.
-This organization later established relations with the Comintern (which gave support for the self-determination of nations), with Curri later saying in December 1921 to the Soviet minister in Vienna that, "The Albanian people await impatiently the determination of their frontiers not on the basis of brutal and bloody historical considerations, but rather on the basis of the situation which actually exists today.
+In 1915, he became a founding member of the Committee for the National Defence of Kosovo.
+This organization later established relations with the Comintern (which gave support for the self-determination of nations), with Curri later saying in December 1921 to the Soviet minister in Vienna that, "The Albanian people await impatiently the determination of their frontiers not based on of brutal and bloody historical considerations, but rather based on of the situation which actually exists today.
 With the firm conviction that Soviet Russia will be able in the near future to determine the boundaries of Europe, especially in the Balkans, in a just manner, I pray that the great Soviet government will grant our just requests at that time."

-Following the Congress of Lushnja in 1920 he became a minister without portfolio in the Albanian cabinet.
-In Albania's politics he identified himself with the left-wing forces of Fan Noli against Ahmet Zogu.
-In December 1921 he became Minister of War in the unstable government of Hasan Prishtina, replacing Zogu.
-Within days, however, Zogu assembled his fellow Mati tribesmen and overthrew the government, forcing Prishtina, Curri and others to flee northwards.
-In March 1922 Curri and Prishtina began a revolt against Zogu which failed.
-The revolt was crushed, 8 March 1922, by the captain Prenk Pervizi, owing to the efforts of the British ambassador to Albania, Harry Eyres, who convinced one of the rebel commanders to surrender.
+Following the Congress of Lushnja in 1920, he became a minister without portfolio in the Albanian cabinet.
+In Albania's politics, he identified himself with the left-wing forces of Fan Noli against Ahmet Zogu.
+In December 1921, he became Minister of War in the unstable government of Hasan Prishtina, replacing Zogu.
+Within days, however, Zogu assembled his fellow Mati tribesmen and overthrew the government, forcing Prishtina, Curri, and others to flee northwards.
+In March 1922, Curri and Prishtina began a revolt against Zogu, which failed.
+The revolt was crushed on 8 March 1922 by Captain Prenk Pervizi, owing to the efforts of the British ambassador to Albania, Harry Eyres, who convinced one of the rebel commanders to surrender.
 Two years later, having stayed in the meantime in the mountains in order to evade Zogist forces, he issued the call to arms which began the Bourgeois-Democratic Revolution of June 1924 against Zogu.

-Following the defeat of the revolution Curri continued his opposition to Zogu.
+Following the defeat of the revolution, Curri continued his opposition to Zogu.
 On March 29, 1925, he was surrounded by Zogist troops while hiding in a cave near Dragobia.
 He was killed by his own friends so their lives could be spared by the zogist troops.

-Years later in honor of Bajram Curri the town of Kolgecaj was renamed after him in 1952.
+Years later, in honor of Bajram Curri, the town of Kolgecaj was renamed after him in 1952.